 The below outlines the high level view of the main budget segments.
-The overall results are an increase of \$356,685 in reserves.
+The overall results are an increase of \$358K in reserves.
 These could be increased, based on some of the budget decisions made later in this discussion.
 This is a continued positive sign for the District's financial vitality.
 The increased capital projects are being supported by the increased revenues and operating expenses having low increases.
+However, the District is still years out from containing deferred capital projects and building up adequate reserve balances.